demisto/content/Packs/SpringRCEs/README.md

 Later, it was discovered that these are two separate vulnerabilities, one in Spring Core and the other in Spring Cloud Function:

-* RCE in "Spring Core" is a severe vulnerability, aka Spring4Shell.
+**CVE-2022-22965 - RCE in "Spring Core" is a severe vulnerability, aka Spring4Shell.**
-* RCE in "Spring Cloud Function", aka CVE-2022-22963.
+**CVE-2022-22963 - RCE in "Spring Cloud Function SpEL".**

+**Spring Core vulnerability requirements:**

+* JDK 9 or higher
+* Apache Tomcat as the Servlet container
+* Packaged as WAR
+* spring-webmvc or spring-webflux dependency
+* Spring Framework versions 5.3.0 to 5.3.17, 5.2.0 to 5.2.19, and older versions

-Spring Cloud Function unaffected versions:
+**Spring Cloud Function unaffected versions:**

 * 3.1.7
 * 3.2.3